fusiondirectory/fusiondirectory-dev-manual/source/fusiondirectory-orchestrator/development/orchDevPlugin.rst

     /**
      * Handles POST requests.
      *
-     * This method is responsible for creating new records in the system.
+     * This method is responsible for creating new records based on your data logic.
-     * It is typically used when an administrator or an external service
-     * submits new data to be stored (e.g., adding a new task to LDAP).
+     * You might have developed a plugin with its own LDAP schema.
      *
      * @param array|null $data Input data to be processed and stored.
      * @return array The response indicating success or failure.